-Intel has reacted swiftly to fix these errors - but as time has shown, things were not as simple as it first seemed.
+Since the disclosure, Intel has reacted swiftly to fix these errors - but as time has shown, things were not as simple as it first seemed.

 When the bugs have been since announced, the CPU maker wasn't publicly taking them seriously.
 The early Intel response about Meltdown and Spectre has angered a lot of people, solely because it pretty much stated that the bugs do not exist.

 Intel believes these exploits do not have the potential to corrupt, modify or delete data.Intel Newsroom, January 2018.

 Also, the updates which Intel has issued were not supposed to visibly affect the performance of the processors.